karan-rawal/aero-launcher-privacy-policy/README.md

 Contact Us:

-If you have any questions or concerns regarding this privacy policy or the practices of the App, please contact us at [your contact email or support channel].
+If you have any questions or concerns regarding this privacy policy or the practices of the App, please contact us at kr14nov@outlook.com.